oexlkinq/trovo-getting-oauth-token/README.md

 # trovo-getting-oauth-token
-the method of obtaining oauth tokens for trova accounts. probably the wrong one
+the method of obtaining oauth tokens for Trovo accounts. probably the wrong one